 In order to determine which machine data can be integrated into Tulip, you will need to know the following information:

-- What protocol does the device use to share data?
-Common examples include OPC, MTConnect and Modbus.
+What protocol does the device use to share data?
+Common examples include OPC UA, MTConnect and Modbus.

 Tulip uses Connectors to work with external software and hardware.
 In addition to the standard HTTP and SQL Connectors, Tulip's Machine Monitoring module adds the capability to connect to machine protocols through the OPC UA Connector.

-As soon as you integrate your machine data into Tulip, you can immediately combine it with human input in Tulip’s App Builder.
+As soon as you integrate your machine data into Tulip, you can immediately combine it with human input in Tulip’s App Editor.

 Here’s a quick introduction to how it works.